RockefellerArchiveCenter/DTeamDocs/values.md

-# Rockefeller Archive Center Digital Program Values
+# Rockefeller Archive Center Digital Strategies Team Values

 The values of the Rockefeller Archive Center's Digital Program inform how we work together as a team, as well as how we interact with our RAC colleagues, researchers, donors, and other external partners.
 They support and shape our strategic goals and provide a standard by which we measure our daily work.
-They exist to make us _a part of_ a community of practice that engages technology from a basis of values and care, not to set us _apart from_ our colleagues, researchers, donors, or other external partners.
+These values are based in an understanding of technologies as embedded in and shaped by human biases, histories of oppression, and power; in other words as expressions of values contrary to the ones expressed in this document.
+Consequently, our values exist to make us _a part of_ a community of practice that engages technology from a basis of values and care, not to set us _apart from_ our colleagues, researchers, donors, or other external partners.

-We respect and contribute to a vibrant culture based on these values, and raise concerns clearly when they are not being followed by members of the Digital Programs team.
 We review our values on an annual basis and revise them as necessary.

 ## Engage and empower users.